tagliala/colore/README.md

 ### Update document

 This method will create a new version of an existing document and store the supplied file.
-If conversion formats are specified, these conversions will be scheduled to be performed asynchronously, and will POST to the optional callback_url when each is completed.
+If conversion actions are specified, these conversions will be scheduled to be performed asynchronously, and will POST to the optional callback_url when each is completed.

 POST /document/:app/:doc_id/:filename

 Params: (suggest using multipart/form-data) file         - the uploaded file object (e.g. from &gt;input type="file"/&lt;
-  title        - a description of the document (optional) formats      - an array of conversions to perform (optional) callback_url - a URL that Colore will call when the conversions are completed (optional)
+  title        - a description of the document (optional) actions      - an array of conversions to perform (optional) callback_url - a URL that Colore will call when the conversions are completed (optional)

 #### Example:
 Request:
   POST /document/myapp/12345/foo.docx
     title=A test document
-    formats=["pdf","oo"]
+    actions=["pdf","oo"]
 Response:
   {
     "status": 201,